OData/v3ProtocolDocument/OData.markdown

 The following information MUST be included when an action is advertised:

-- A 'Target Url' that MUST identify the resource that accepts requests to invoke the Action.
+- A 'Target Url' that MUST identify the resource that accepts requests to invoke the action.
-- A 'Metadata Url' that MUST identify the FunctionImport that declares the Action.
-This Url can be either relative or absolute, but when relative it MUST be assumed to be relative to the $metadata Url of the current service.
+- A 'Metadata Url' that MUST identify the FunctionImport that declares the action.
+This URL can be either relative or absolute, but when relative it MUST be assumed to be relative to the $metadata URL of the current service.
-- A 'Title' that SHOULD contain a human readable description of the Action.
+- A 'Title' that SHOULD contain a human readable description of the action.

 Example: Given a GET request to http://server/Customers('ALFKI')